Okay, we spend a lot of time discussing different ways email marketing and email outreach can help you attract new prospects and sell more.

 Unbelievable as it may sound, but more than one-third of small businesses don’t have a website!

 Yup, this isn’t a typo – 40% of SMB owners really don’t think that having their own corner of the internet to present their company is a big deal.
+However, these days, it doesn’t require any special knowledge or huge amounts of time to build a website.

 So, it’s great if you’re not among them, but that doesn’t mean that your job is finished.